 Obsessive compulsive disorder is characterized by ideas resulting images, impulses or obsessions but the urge to do something to reduce anxiety (usually a series of rituals, repetitive behaviors).
 Although people who have this disorder realize that their actions are not logical, they can not stop without help.
 The cause is unknown.
 Diagnosis is based on medical history.
 Treatment consists of psychotherapy and drug therapy in severe cases.
 This type of disorder occurs equally in both men and women and affects approximately 2% of the population.

-Panic attack is a sudden manifestation discomfort access panic, anxiety and fear accompanied by somatic and cognitive symptoms.
+Panic attack is another common mental disorder,characterized by a sudden manifestation of discomfort, access panic, anxiety and fear accompanied by somatic and cognitive symptoms.
 Panic disorder include a repeated panic attacks, along with fears of further attacks and behavioral changes that avoid situations that could predispose to further seizures.
 Diagnosis is clinical.
 Isolated panic attacks do not require treatment, and panic disorders are treated with drug therapy, psychotherapy (best results it is cognitive behavioral therapy, exposure therapy), or both combined.

 Phobic disorders are characterized by intense fear, persistent and unfounded triggered by various situations, circumstances, objects, etc..
 They cause anxiety and desire for isolation.
 Are classified as general (agoraphobia, social phobia) or specific.
 The causes are unknown.
 Sets a diagnosis by history and medical history of the patient.
 Treatment for agoraphobia and social phobia, for example, consists of psychotherapy (exposure therapy, cognitive behavioral therapy) and drug therapy.